openthread/ot-ns/ot-rfsim/README.md

 >
 ```

-The standard way is to run OT-NS from the same directory from where it was installed.
+The standard recommended way is to run OT-NS from the same directory from where it was installed.
 In this case, it will use the binaries that are built into `./ot-rfsim/ot-versions`.
 These binaries can be built using the various `./script/build_*` scripts.
 Users can copy their own builds into this folder as well and refer to the named binaries when starting a new node in OTNS.